tavisirbu2310/foodyApp/README.md

+The code from this app is not entirely mine so I cannot take credit for it.
+I built the whole app during a course I followed, initially built in vanilla JS with the teacher.
+Then I changed it to use React and Hooks.
+I can assure that I fully understand all the logic of the app, even if it not fully mine.

 This app was built using React and React Hooks for functional components.
 The styling was done with CSS modules.

 The user can enter a food name in the search bar and this will return a list of recipes based on the searched word or nothing if the word the user is looking for is not in the database.